Dream-AI-4444/RIMProcurement/README.md

 ### Deployment Options

 1. **Docker Deployment**:
-   - Use the provided Docker Compose configuration
+   - Use the provided Docker Compose configuration for production
    - Suitable for most hosting environments

 2. **Manual Deployment**: